-The convergence has occurred and communication has been set in stone.
-Olive has discovered that the other five can see the phantom ghost of his sister and a pitiful hope stirs in his chest.
-The assassination investigation occurring in the background and his bathroom conversation with Claire, however, weigh on his mind.
+The convergence occurred and communication was set in stone.
+Olive discovered that the other five could see the phantom ghost of his sister and a pitiful hope stirred in his chest.
+The assassination investigation occurring in the background and his bathroom conversation with Claire, however, was weighing on his mind.

 New Ram City, Aries

 Olive snapped up in bed, heart thundering as his eyes darted around the room.
 Sunlight was just beginning to spill onto his carpet from the window, and his bird chirped its morning song at the foot of his bed.

 Thirty percent whatever.

 Olive fell back and closed his eyes tight.
 Just as sleep was beginning to claim him again, he was greeted with the rattling of morning street traffic echoing at the back of his mind.
 From Cadence’s end.
 It had to be.

 What in the world was going on?
 This synchronization thing was happening too frequently now.